omarreis/FiremonkeySensorFusion/README.md

 Works as follows:
 1. Get GPS position, to calculate Magnetic Declination.
 Android offers a WMM service for that. iOS seems to have it too, but I worked the magnetic declination from TrueHeading/MagHeading properties of the GPS device.
 2. Get Accelerometer and Magnetometer 3D vectors
-3. Calculate tilt compensated rectangular coordinates* by rotating the magnetometer vector with the acceletrometer vector.
+3. Calculate tilt compensated rectangular coordinates* by rotating the magnetometer vector with the accelerometer vector.
 4. Apply magnetic declination to obtain True Heading (azimuth)

 * (azimuth/altitude/roll or azimuth/elevation/roll or pitch/bank/roll)